rdevans87/PWA_BudgetTracker/README.md

 Use`http://localhost:3000/` to run this application in your browser.

-Refer back to the [Resources](#resources) section to help you accomplish the following steps
+Refer back to the [Resources](#resources) section to help you accomplish the following steps.

 Link the app manifest to the website - the `manifest.webamanifest` file has been created for you.